MKlimenko/MKlimenko.github.io/_posts/2018-08-22-robust-endian-swap.md

 comments: true
 ---

+>
+>**UPD:** As Shafik Yaghmour has pointed out, the solution below is an undefined behaviour, due to the use of an inactive member of the union.
+Another solution is using the fact, that we are allowed by the standard to cast pointers to `char (std::int8_t)` and `unsigned char (std::uint8_t)`.
+So we get rid of pointers, fill an array of bytes, reverse it and copy the data back to the user.
+Here's the [link](https://godbolt.org/z/j8LHmC) to play with.
+>

 When we're dealing with binary protocols there's always a question about the order of bytes.
 Often embedded devices have big-endian and Intel-based PC's utilize little-endian.
 To illustrate it, let's visualize how the 0x11223344 `std::uint32_t` value lies in the memory:

 | Byte offset       | 3        | 2        | 1        | 0        |